Arrays and Lists in SQL Server

 JOIN inline_split_me(@str) AS a ON u.word = a.Value

 To make the tests more interesting, I designed the JOIN procedures for string data so that it retrieves both the columns wordno and guid.
-This gives the optimizer two obvious choices to access usrdictwords: 1) do an Index Seek on the index on wordno followed by a number of key lookups on the base table.
+This gives the optimizer two obvious choices to access usrdictwords: 1) Do an Index Seek on the index on wordno followed by a number of key lookups on the base table.
 2) Scan usrdictwords as part of a hash or merge join.

 COUNT